 Most models and utilities available with Monte Carlo Simulation of SDEs are represented as MATLAB® objects.
 Therefore, this documentation often uses the terms model and object interchangeably.

 However, although all models are represented as objects, not all objects represent models.
 In particular, drift and diffusion objects are used in model specification, but neither of these types of objects in and of themselves makes up a complete model.
 In most cases, you do not need to create drift and diffusion objects directly, so you do not need to differentiate between objects and models.
 It is important, however, to understand the distinction between these terms.

 In many of the following examples, most model parameters are evaluated or invoked like any MATLAB function.
 Although it is helpful to examine and access model parameters as you would data structures, think of these parameters as functions that perform actions.

-For more information about MATLAB objects, see Working with Objects in Functions in the MATLAB documentation.
+For more information about MATLAB objects, see Class to Manage Writable Files in the MATLAB documentation.

 You use constructors to create SDE objects.

 Displayed object parameters appear as nouns that begin